cubewise-code/tm1py/README.rst

     Python

 into the command-line.
-This will print out the installed version of Python and switch into an interactive mode where you can code Python.
+This will print out the installed version of Python and switch to an interactive mode where you can code Python.

 If you didn't check the checkbox during the installation you can type